Glossary

 Golden record

-A synthesized canonical record produced by merging the contributing source rows for one real-world entity.
+A synthesized canonical record produced by merging the contributing source rows for one real-world entity, with per-field survivorship and full source lineage.

 I